danielmana/ui-packages/docs/data/ui-core/getting-started/installation/installation.md

 ## SVG icons

-In order to use prebuilt SVG Material icons, such as those found in the [icons demos](/ui-core/icons/) you must first install the [@danielmana/ui-icons](https://www.npmjs.com/package/@danielmana/ui-icons) package:
+In order to use prebuilt icons, you must first install the [@danielmana/ui-icons](https://www.npmjs.com/package/@danielmana/ui-icons) package:

 <!-- #default-branch-switch -->